Java 21 · Project Loom · Spring Boot 3.2+

 200 OK

-VT completes, sends response, is garbage collected.
-Your code is plain synchronous Java — no callbacks, no Mono/Flux. ✅
+Virtual thread completes, returns response, and is garbage collected.
+Synchronous-looking code — no callbacks, no Mono/Flux. ✅

 Mount/Unmount cycle